alanng10/class-lang/Docue/Article/Word/a.md

 Word "update" has meaning that is info update.

+Word "deploy" has meaning that is deploy entity.

 Word "instant" has meaning that is instance.

 Word "auto" has meaning that is entity to do effect.